The End | Alfredo Jaar

 The End (GSL_a), 2025

-The End focuses on the Great Salt Lake in Utah, described by scientists as an ‘environmental nuclear bomb’.
-It is a keystone ecosystem for the western hemisphere, but has lost 73% of its water since the mid-nineteenth century, exposing toxic dust and driving salinity dangerously high.
+The End focuses on the Great Salt Lake in Utah.
+Scientists have described the situation there as an ‘environmental nuclear bomb’.
+The lake is a keystone ecosystem in the western hemisphere but is being destroyed by excessive water extraction.
+It has lost 73% of its water and 60% of its surface area since the mid-nineteenth century, exposing toxic dust and driving salinity to dangerous levels.

 About the photographer